 Then there’s the mental benefits to consider; avoiding traffic jams, steep parking costs, and road rage, as well as having more time to do the things you want, can have a huge positive impact on your mental state and the quality of your daily life.
 We wrote about this in our blog, What Are The Real Costs Of Commuting?
 Add to that the knowledge that you are helping to lower our carbon footprint – that feels pretty good, doesn’t it?

 Financially speaking, the benefits are more straight forward.
-While Toronto is facing another small fare hike (to $3.25 per ride), the cost of running an automobile over long distances is substantially more expensive, and could effectively erode growth of your net worth over a period of time.
+While Toronto has steep fares (to $3.25 per ride), the cost of running an automobile over long distances is substantially more expensive, and could effectively erode growth of your net worth over a period of time.
 Not to mention the skyrocketing cost of gas!

-Interestingly, the push to be close to transit doesn't apply to residential real estate alone.
-Commercial real estate company Avison Young looked at buildings sold in Toronto’s downtown core from 2012 to 2015 and compared their sale price, slotting them into two categories: commercial buildings less than 500 metres from a subway station and commercial buildings outside that range.
+Interestingly, the push to be close to transit doesn’t apply to residential real estate alone.
+Here’s a dated, but very relevant study: Commercial real estate company Avison Young looked at buildings sold in Toronto’s downtown core from 2012 to 2015 and compared their sale price, slotting them into two categories: commercial buildings less than 500 metres from a subway station and commercial buildings outside that range.
 The result?
 Avison Young found that the towers closer to the subway station sold, on average, for $475 per square foot – a full 30 per cent – more than buildings further away.
 Read the full article here.

-This reinforces the link between residential and commercial real estate and their influence on one another.
+This reinforces the link between residential and commercial real estate and their influence on one another – that’s one of the most interesting takeaways for me!
 The demand to be close to transit routes starts with workers, specifically millennials, who want to be near transit because they often don’t have cars.
 The companies who employ those millennials then seek office space near transit, which drives higher rents and ultimately a higher valuation for the properties.

 So, what are the options for those who opt to travel by public transit in Toronto?
 In essence, what are people paying extra hundreds of thousands of dollars to have convenient access to?